eekruse2/QR/README.md

 ## Features
 - Clean, futuristic UI design
 - Real-time QR code generation
-- Support for various input types
+- Support for URL and text input
 - Responsive design for all devices

 ## Technologies Used